Back

 We're developing AI systems that can reason about software at a fundamental level — systems that understand not just how to write code, but how to transform ideas into reliable, production-ready solutions.

-Designed to be Turing-complete2 and with self-improving abilities, these systems will be the foundational engine of our vision to bring software creation to everyone.
+These systems will be the foundational engine of our vision to bring software creation to everyone.

 The AI Status Quo for Intelligence